Three Collegiate Facility Transformations

 Since 1999, the University of Louisiana-Lafayette Ragin’ Cajun baseball program has consistently ranked in the national Top 20 roster of total and average home attendance.
 M.L.
 Tigue Moore Field has hosted the Sun Belt Conference Baseball Tournament five times; NCAA Regionals three times; and the NCAA Super Regionals once.
 With all the fanfare the stadium, which opened in 1978, needed upgrades to elevate its status among other stadiums in the Sun Belt Conference and top programs across the country.

-DLR Group partnered with Abell Crozier Davis Architects to enhance the newly-named Russo Park’s fan experience behind home plate.
+DLR Group partnered with Abell Crozier Davis Architects to enhance the newly-named Russo Park fan experience behind home plate.
 A new seating structure elevates and reconfigures the seating bowl, allowing patrons to see beyond the existing dugouts and grandstands so as not to miss a minute of the action.
 A newly-created structure behind the seating provides a modern press box and upgraded viewing experiences from suites and club spaces.
 Patio boxes down the first- and third-base lines, and loge boxes on the upper concourse, are fitted with fixed bar stools and high-top tables.
-The renovation design also creates a new protected concourse with direct views to the field with premium seating directly behind the home plate field wall.
+The renovation design also creates a new protected concourse with direct views to the field and premium seating directly behind the home plate field wall.
 After this significant transformation, the team now has a home worthy of its status as one of the top baseball programs in the country.

 Learn more about how design can impact collegiate recruiting.